buff0k/Debian-11-Groupware/README.md

  systemctl restart postfix
  ```

-## Configure RSPAMD
+## Configure Rspamd

-RSPAMD is a very good Spam Filter, we need to make some configurations to allow RSPAMD to work with Dovecot and our Sieve Plugin.
+Rspamd is a very good Spam Filter, we need to make some configurations to allow Rspamd to work with Dovecot and our Sieve Plugin.

- 1. Set "Sensitivity" for RSPAMD to be quite permissive
+ 1. Set "Sensitivity" for Rspamd to be quite permissive

  Create a new actions.conf file:
  ```bash